 - Provides elevator access control.

-- Supports the Gallagher Remote Arming Terminal for management and operation of intruder alarm functions and Gallagher Fence Controllers for integrated perimeter security.
+- Supports the Gallagher T20 Alarms Terminal for alarms management and the Gallagher Fence Controllers for integrated perimeter security.

 - Supports alarm management and remote alarms transmission via multiple mediums: